JetBrains/teamcity-documentation/topics/git.md

 <td>

-[Cron expression](http://quartz-scheduler.org/documentation/quartz-1.x/tutorials/crontrigger) for the time of a cleanup in git\-plugin, by default \- daily at 2a.m.
+[Cron expression](http://quartz-scheduler.org/documentation/quartz-1.x/tutorials/crontrigger) for the time of a clean-up in git-plugin, by default – daily at 2AM.

 </td></tr><tr>